-Insurance is a critical expenditure of the club without which the participants would not be insured for 3rd party or member-to-member liability against damage to equipment or persons.
+Insurance is a critical expenditure of the club, without which the participants would not be insured for 3rd party or member-to-member liability against damage to equipment or persons.

 Membership:

 Membership charges are critical to the function of the club and comprise payments to British Rowing and Conservators of the Cam.
 Without membership of these organisations the club would not be allowed to compete in any races and would not be legally allowed to row or keep boats on the Cam at all.
 These costs have risen significantly this year and are expected to rise again next year.